oneapi-src/oneDNN/doc/advanced/experimental.md

 #### Limitations

 * Only GPU engines with OpenCL and SYCL runtimes are supported
+* Only Intel vendor is supported for SYCL runtime
 * Out-of-order queue is not supported

 ### ONEDNN_EXPERIMENTAL_GRAPH_COMPILER_BACKEND